-Hollywood Comics #1 was published the winter of 1944.
-The cover evokes a bit of Hollywood with a “Vine” street sign that brings to mind intersections with well known Melrose Ave, Santa Monica Blvd, Sunset Blvd and Hollywood Blvd.
+Hollywood Comics #1* was published the winter of 1944.
+The cover evokes Hollywood with a “Vine” street sign bringing to mind its intersections with well known Melrose Ave, Santa Monica Blvd, Sunset Blvd and Hollywood Blvd.
 The lights in the title are also reminiscent of signs of the era – like in this photo from the famous Chinese Theatre taken the same year.

 As obscure as the comic is, the cover was still catchy enough to make the front of “Classic One-Shots,” a compilation of one issue only comics – one hit wonders if you will.

 Even more obscure, if not outright strange, is publisher New Age Publishers, Inc. It only had three comic titles (Hollywood Comics, Teen Life Comics and Adventure and Young Life) with a total of six issues between them.

 It is here where this odd one-off comic intersects with history in a most interesting way (like when Margie Comics took me down a path with Stan Lee to the Stork Club).

 The indicia lists the address as 13 Astor Pl, N.Y., N.Y.

 An internet search of that address finds a reference to transcripts from 1948 hearings in the House of Representatives titled “Investigation of Communism in New York City Distributed Trades.”
 This is a time period known as the beginning of the Second Red Scare.